Industrial Engineering

 Supply Chain Analytics Concentration

 The Bachelor of Science in Industrial Engineering (BSIE) program with the Supply Chain Analytics concentration focuses on descriptive, predictive, diagnostic, and prescriptive analytics theories and applications to supply chain management.
 Students with this concentration will learn theoretical background of data analytics and various applications in supply chain and engineering environment.
-The students with this concentration will be equipped with data-driven decision-making skills in complex supply chain systems.
+The students will be equipped with data-driven decision-making skills in complex supply chain systems.

 • IME 468 Engineering Analytics I – 3 hrs.